felicity-borg/AI-PredictiveMaintenance/docs/README.md

 This solution employs [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) to perform the featurization of IoT telemetry.
 The streaming job runs on Azure Databricks.

 Briefly, [Azure Event Hubs Connector for Apache Spark](https://github.com/Azure/azure-event-hubs-spark) allows making the *Event Hub-compatible endpoint* of the *IoT Hub* a streaming input source.
 The streaming job extracts features from the incoming telemetry which is further augmented with the 'historical' static data stored in a data store (e.g., Azure Table Storage).
 The feature engineering process that takes place in this instance exactly mimics the feature engineering process performed during modeling—the main difference is that here it happens in real time.
-Take notie of the feedback loop in the diagram below: its purpose is to augment new data with the results of previous aggregations, i.e., the historical data.
+Take note of the feedback loop in the diagram below: its purpose is to augment new data with the results of previous aggregations, i.e., the historical data.

 ![](img/productionalization_feature_engineering.png)